microsoft/STL/CONTRIBUTING.md

 1. Any non-standard identifiers in product code (including local variables, exposition-only members, etc.) begin with an underscore and a capital letter, as per [\[lex.name\]/3.1][].

-2. Your changes don't introduce change ABI for any type or function that a user may use (including adding or removing non-static data members, adding or removing virtual member functions, changing whether a type is an aggregate or trivially copyable, etc.).
+2. Your changes don't affect the ABI for any type or function that a user may use (including adding or removing non-static data members, adding or removing virtual member functions, changing whether a type is an aggregate or trivially copyable, etc.).

 3. Your changes are written from scratch using only acceptable sources:
    * this repository,